straszheimjeffrey/The-Kiln/sample/README.md

 # sample

 This is a small web application that demonstrates the basic use of the Kiln in a RESTful environment.
-It is an utterly primitive message board.
+When run, it displays an utterly primitive message board.
 To logon, enter any name and matching password; e.g., "fred" "fred" will log you in as fred, "mary" "mary" as mary.
 Trying "fred" with a password of "bob" will fail.
 Guess what "admin" "admin" does?

 Once logged in, the application allows you to post messages.
 Then you read messages other have posted.
 You can edit your own messages.
 The